effertz/arBlee_tutorial_testrun/README.md

 In this tutorial, we will create a mobile application, but if you are new to Unity, you might consider creating a **simple desktop project**.
 This will help you to get familiar with Unity Editor navigation and functionality.
 [Get started with Unity - Creator Kit: Beginner Code](https://learn.unity.com/tutorial/get-started-with-creator-kit-beginner-code) and [Create with code](https://learn.unity.com/course/create-with-code) are 2 tutorials, which cover creating basic desktop applications.

 There are a few things needed to setup a **project for a mobile application** with Unity.
-The following you guide you through them:
+The following instructions will guide you through them:

-1. In Unity Editor go to *File* → *Build Settings* and select *iOS* from the platform list below and press *Switch Platform*.
+1. In Unity Editor go to *File* → *Build Settings*, select *iOS* from the platform list below and press *Switch Platform*.
 Wait for the switch to complete and close the *Build Settings* dialog.
 From now you will be building for your iPhone.
 2. Go to *Edit* → *Project Settings* → *Player* and enter your *Product Name* and C*ompany Name*.
+These can be really anything, but try to be somewhat unique.
 Next select *iOS* tab and *Other Settings*: make sure that *Auto Graphics API* is enabled.
 Set *Bundle Identifier* to *com.your Company Name.your Product Name* or anything else unique.

 To **build** your mobile project for **iPhone**:

 1. Add the current scene to the build: In Unity Editor go to *File* → *Build Settings* and press *Add Open Scene*.
 2. Build an Xcode project: Press *Build*.
 You will be asked to select location for your build.
 Choose a folder and press *Save*.
 Now your Xcode project will be created.
-Not the final build or application yet.
+Note, this isn't the final build or application yet.
-3. Open the newly created Xcode project with Xcode: For that, go to your build folder and double click on file with the file extension *.xcodeproj*.
+3. Open the newly created Xcode project with Xcode: For that, open *Finder*, go to your build folder and double click on file with the file extension *.xcodeproj*.
 4. Create a developer account in Xcode (if you don’t have one already): Go to *Xcode* → *Preferences* → *Accounts* and click on the *+* icon.
 Select *Apple ID* and sign in with your Apple ID.
 Close the popup.
 Back in Xcode main view select *Unity-iPhone* from the left bar, it will change the middle part of the view.
 Switch from *General* to the *Signing & Capabilities* tab and check the *Automatically Manage Signing* checkbox.
 Click on the *Team* dropdown below and select your team.
 5. Plugin your device to your computer and press the play icon to build.
-6. You might get an error when trying to run the app on your device, a warning you about an *Untrusted Enterprise Developer*.
+6. You might get an error when trying to run the application on your mobile device, a warning about an *Untrusted Enterprise Developer*.
 To fix this follow these [instructions](https://support.apple.com/en-us/HT204460).

-For Android and additional information check the following tutorial on Unity learn: [building for mobile](https://learn.unity.com/tutorial/building-for-mobile).
+For Android and additional information check the following tutorial on Unity learn: [Building for mobile](https://learn.unity.com/tutorial/building-for-mobile).

 Now you can build and run your app on a mobile device, but your application is a bit boring.
 Let’s start changing that.